Gallahad072/Sudoku-Solver-and-Generator/README.md

 # Sudoku Generator and Solver

-This program will generate and solve sudoku problems.
+This program will generate and solve Sudoku problems.

-I intend to use this project not only to display my understanding of recursiion and backtracking algorithms but also to learn more langauges by writing this project in them.
+I'm doing this to develop my understanding of recursion and backtracking algorithms and to learn more langauges.

 ## Languages